Sharafuddin of Selangor: Coronation

-Role
+Reign

-As Sultan, he is known to have revoked state awards conferred by him or by his father.
-In 2007, he revoked the Datuk title of a businessman who pleaded guilty for financial fraud.
+As sultan, he is known to have revoked state awards conferred by him or by his father.
+In 2007, he revoked the Dato' title of a businessman who pleaded guilty to financial fraud.
 He has also suspended others who have been charged in court for various misdealings or faced bankruptcy.
 In 2011, he suspended the datukship of former transport minister Chan Kong Choy in relation to the latter being charged in court over the Port Klang Free Zone scandal.

 The 2008 general election saw sweeping political change in Selangor.
 For the first time, Barisan Nasional (BN) did not win control of the state assembly.
 Sharafuddin presided over the swearing-in of the first non-BN Menteri Besar of Selangor.

 In May 2009, he underwent a ten-hour open heart surgery at Stanford University Medical Center in Palo Alto, California.

-In early 2011, he became embroiled in a crisis over the appointment of the state secretary, the state's highest-ranking civil servant.
+In early 2011, Sharafuddin intervened in a crisis over the appointment of the state secretary, the state's highest-ranking civil servant.
 The federal government appointed Mohd Khusrin Munawi to the position, which was consented to by Sharafuddin.
 However, the Pakatan Rakyat-led state government opposed the appointment.
 The state government eventually relented, and Khusrin assumed his duties in February 2011.

+In 2014, Sharafuddin revoked the 'Dato' Seri' title of Anwar Ibrahim following the Kajang Move political crisis.

+In 2020, The Straits Times reported that Sharafuddin owned shares in a company that planned development in the Kuala Langat North Forest Reserve.
+Following the report and public uproar, the state government cancelled the plan.

+In 2022, Malaysiakini reported that Sharafuddin's family (including his brother, son and daughter) were involved in companies given quarrying leases in the Bukit Lagong Forest Reserve, next to the Forest Research Institute Malaysia (FRIM).

+In July 2024, Sharafuddin underwent cataract surgery on his right eye.
+According to an announcement by the Selangor Royal Office on Facebook, the surgery had been delayed for the past eight months but did not give a reason.
+He had previously had the same surgery on his left eye.

-He was the Pro-chancellor of MARA University of Technology (UiTM) from the year 2000 until 2005, and is the current chancellor of Universiti Putra Malaysia since 2002.
+He was the Pro-chancellor of MARA University of Technology (UiTM) from the year 2000 until 2005, and has been the chancellor of Universiti Putra Malaysia since 2002.